mrodrib/Iris-Eye/README.md

 # Iris Eye

-_This project aims, through an artificial intelligence model, to help people with color blindness to recognize 11 pre-selected colors._
+_This project aims, through an **artificial intelligence model**, to help people with color blindness to recognize 11 pre-selected colors._

 # Table of contents
 * [Iris-Eye](#iris-eye)